google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

-Please keep in mind that the WebUSB library we are using here is just implementing one example protocol (based on the standard USB serial protocol) and that you can create any set and types of endpoints you wish.
+Please keep in mind that the WebUSB library we are using here is just implementing one example protocol (based on the standard USB serial protocol) and that manufacturers can create any set and types of endpoints they wish.
 Control transfers are especially nice for small configuration commands as they get bus priority and have a well defined structure.